Home/Services/Case Management

 Weekly Face-to-Face Sessions

-Minimum of two hours, along with daily text, phone, or virtual check-ins
+Minimum of two hours, along with daily text, phone, or virtual check-ins.

 Life Skills Coaching

-Schedule-building, habit tracking, social navigation, and logistical execution
+Schedule-building, habit tracking, social navigation, and logistical execution.

 Professional Coordination

-Regular coordination with treatment providers, psychiatrists, coaches, schools, and employers
+Regular coordination with treatment providers, psychiatrists, coaches, schools, and employers.

 Stakeholder Updates

-Weekly updates for stakeholders with proper consents and monthly clinical progress reports
+Weekly updates for stakeholders with proper consents and monthly clinical progress reports.

 Family Communication

 This work is structured, contract-bound, and clinically informed.
+When more intensive daily support is needed, Companion Services complement case management with structured, on-the-ground oversight.

 Mindfulness Based Cognitive Behavioral Therapy

-You are what you think
+"You are what you think."

-Clients don't just talk about goals they learn how to define them, challenge the thoughts and behaviors that block them, and take measurable action.
+Clients don't just talk about goals.
+They learn how to define them, challenge the thoughts and behaviors that block them, and take measurable action.
 We reinforce this through weekly planning, daily accountability, and consistent reflection.

 Every interaction is an opportunity to realign with what they want and interrupt the cycles that have kept them stuck.
-It's not just support it's structured, intentional change work, and it's the reason this model actually moves people forward.
+It's not just support.
+It's structured, intentional change work, and it's the reason this model actually moves people forward.

 Frequently Asked Questions